-The minimum earnings used to calculate contributions are the legal minimum wage.
+The minimum monthly earnings used to calculate contributions are the legal monthly minimum wage.

 Employers with 10 or more employees pay contributions monthly; employers with one to nine employees pay quarterly.

 Government: Any deficit; contributes as an employer for public-sector employees who are not civil servants.

-Family allowances: The child must be older than 12 months and younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Family allowances: Paid for children older than 12 months but younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
 Preschool children must undergo prescribed medical examinations.
-The parent must have at least nine consecutive months of covered employment and be currently working at least 18 days or 120 hours a month; at least six months of covered employment for a voluntarily insured parent.
-The parent (except apprentices) must earn at least the legal monthly minimum wage.
+The insured must have at least nine consecutive months of covered employment and be currently working at least 18 days or 120 hours a month; at least six months of coverage for the voluntarily insured.
+The insured (except apprentices) must earn at least the legal monthly minimum wage.

-The benefit is also paid to social insurance pensioners and to the widow(er) of an insured person.
+The benefit is also paid to social insurance pensioners and to a widow(er) of an insured person.

-The benefit is payable abroad only under reciprocal agreement.
+The benefit is payable abroad under reciprocal agreement.